vitessio/website/content/docs/tutorials/_index.md

 ---
-title: Getting Started
+title: Tutorials
-description: Run Vitess using Kubernetes, Docker, or a manual build
+description: Run Vitess using Kubernetes, or a manual build
 weight: 1
 ---